Taklamakan Desert: Scientific exploration

+"Princess of Xiaohe", one of the Tarim mummies, the "best representatives" of Ancient North Eurasians.
+The mummy was discovered in 2003.

 This desert was explored by several scholars, including Xuanzang, a 7th-century Buddhist monk, and, in the 20th century, the archaeologist Aurel Stein.

 Atmospheric studies have shown that dust originating from the Taklamakan is blown over the Pacific, where it contributes to cloud formation over the Western United States.
 Further, the traveling dust redistributes minerals from the Taklamakan to the western U.S. via rainfall.
 Studies have shown that a specific class of mineral found in the dust, known as K-feldspar, triggers ice formation particularly well.
 K-feldspar is particularly susceptible to corrosion by acidic atmospheric pollution, such as nitrates and phosphates; exposure to these constituents reduces the ability of the dust to trigger water droplet formation.

 In May 2023, China announced that it would drill a hole to around 11 km depth to investigate the layers of crust in that area.
 It will not be as deep as the Kola Superdeep Borehole (12,262 metre.